zattoo/stylelint-config/README.md

 npm install --save-dev --save-exact @zattoo/stylelint-config
 ```

-Since ZEC depends on plugins and extensions, to be available run it you need to install them all.
+Since ZSC depends on plugins and extensions, to be available run it you need to install them all.

 check: